tuftsceeo/Tufts_Create3_Examples/Projects/Telerobots/README.md

 ## Get Started

-0. install the necessary package and dependencies for this example please follow the "Build Instructions" and "Intitialization Instructions" on this [PAGE](https://github.com/iRobotEducation/create3_examples).All we need for this project is the command line of the terminal.
+0. install the necessary package and dependencies for this example please follow the "Build Instructions" and "Intitialization Instructions" on this [PAGE](https://github.com/iRobotEducation/create3_examples).
+All we need for this project is the command line of the terminal.
 We will just make slight changes to the parameters of the Create®3 robot and to the node arguments so that it all runs correctly.

 Just a reminder that when you see [Namespace], change that to your robot's namespace.
 See the [home README.md](https://github.com/brianabouchard/Tufts_Create3_Examples) for an example.